In New Zealand, the principal forms of incorporated business organisations are the following.

 Companies that carry on business in New Zealand are subject to different financial reporting requirements depending on their place of incorporation, ownership, size and listed or unlisted status, as follows.

-The NZX Corporate Governance Code in turn recommends that a listed issuer’s code of ethics, board and committee charters and the policies recommended by that Code (eg, relating to continuous disclosure, remuneration, diversity and financial product dealings), together with any other key governance documents, be made available on its website.
+See also 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares, in relation to corporate governance disclosures by listed companies.
+The Corporate Governance Code recommends that a listed issuer’s code of ethics, board and committee charters and the policies recommended by that Code (eg, relating to continuous disclosure, remuneration, diversity and financial product dealings), together with any other key governance documents, be made available on its website.

-The following filings are the key filings required to be made with the Companies Office and are publicly searchable on the Companies Office website:
+The following key filings are required to be made with the Companies Office and are publicly searchable on the Companies Office website:

-For companies that have made one or more 'regulated offers' under the FMCA (ie, offers for which 'product disclosure statement' disclosure is required – akin to a prospectus), the product disclosure statement and all other material information in relation to the offer are required to be filed on the Disclose register, an electronic register operated by the Companies Office.
-The Disclose register is also publicly searchable.
+For companies that have made one or more "regulated offers" under the FMCA (ie, offers for which "product disclosure statement" disclosure is required – akin to a prospectus), the product disclosure statement and all other material information in relation to the offer must be filed on the Disclose Register, a publicly searchable electronic register operated by the Companies Office.

 See 6.1 Financial Reporting in relation to when a company’s financial statements are required to be audited.
 If they are required to be audited, this must be done by a qualified auditor or audit firm, in accordance with applicable auditing and assurance standards.
 For that purpose, the company must appoint an auditor at its annual meeting to hold office until the close of the next annual meeting.
 The auditor will automatically be reappointed at each subsequent annual meeting unless the auditor resigns or ceases to be qualified, or the company passes a resolution to replace the auditor.